18F/join.tts.gsa.gov/pages/positions/strategist.md

 **Salary Range:**
 Base salary GS-{{ page.gs_level }} - ${{ page.salary_min }} to ${{ page.salary_max }}

-_If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade you applied to._
+For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2018 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2018/general-schedule-gs-salary-calculator/).
+If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you applied to.

 **Location:**
 {{ page.location }}

 **Number of vacancies:**
-{{ page.num_vacancies }} - (Additional vacancies may be filled from this announcement as needed)
+{{ page.num_vacancies }} (Additional vacancies may be filled from this announcement as needed)

 **Supervisory status:**
 {{ page.supervisory_status }}